How To Cook Prime Rib: 2 Easy Ways

 How To Cook Prime Rib in a Roaster Pan

-The picture below is the roaster pan with a 7-8 pound prime rib and took time to pat the Traeger Prime Rib Rub on it.
-You cook it without the lid, just so you know.
+The picture below is the roaster pan with a 7-8 pound prime rib, and it took time to pat the Traeger Prime Rib Rub on it.
+You cook it without the lid.
 We preheated the oven to (350°F) = (176°C) degrees and baked it for 6 hours.

 How To Cook Prime Rib in an Electric Roaster

-This prime rib roast was also between 7-8 pounds, we put the Traeger Prime Rib Rub on it and baked it with the lid.
-We set the temperature at (250°F) = (121°C) degrees and it took about 6 hours too.
+This prime rib roast was also between 7-8 pounds; we put the Traeger Prime Rib Rub on it and baked it with the lid.
+We set the temperature at (250°F) = (121°C) degrees, which took about six hours too.
 We like ours rare to medium-rare.
-My grandson, Max said he could cut it with a spoon!
+My grandson, Max, said he could cut it with a spoon!
 It was perfect!

 Step Eight-The Electric Oven Roaster Pan

-As mentioned, we like our prime rib on the rare to medium-rare side, you could cut it with a butter knife.
+As mentioned, we like our prime rib on the rare to medium-rare side.
+You could cut it with a butter knife.
 It was tender and juicy.
 This is the electric roaster oven pan.
-Notice that I used a probe type of meat thermometer in both situations to make sure the meat was cooked to the proper temperature.
+Notice that I used a probe-type meat thermometer in both situations to make sure the meat was cooked to the proper temperature.

 Step Nine-Oven Roaster Pan

-This is the one we cooked in the oven roaster pan without the lid.
-I didn’t use any aluminum foil on the pan.
-It was perfection through and through.
+We cooked this in the oven roaster pan without the lid.
+I didn’t use aluminum foil on the pan.
+It was perfection.

 Step Ten- Fully Cooked